 - Introduce one of the CBCA Short List books and highlight visual grammar elements

-- Provide students with the Visual Grammar Guide available from my TES Resources site
+- Provide students with the Visual Literacy Guide available from my TES Resources site

 - Group students into small groups and allocate one of the picture books.
 Working with a partner create a sub-group where each sub-group selects one page (image) to focus on